 - Werewolf and Secret Hitler need at least 5 players.

-Each game works fine at it's minimum but adding a few more people to the group is nice and can change strategies and lengthen the games.
+Each game works fine at it’s minimum but adding a few more people to the group is nice.
+This allows players more ways to bluff their way to victory.

 Coup is also a card game with secret roles but I kept it separate because unlike the other bluffing games, Coup works great even with 2 players!